 While Philo runs as far away from sports as possible, fuboTV embraces them.
 In fact, fuboTV is the only sports-centric internet TV streaming service on the market right now.
 That makes fuboTV extremely unique in the field, but also, consequently, one of the more expensive options.

 fuboTV gives you a one-week free trial.
-After that, you’ll pay $44.99 for 70+ channels, or $49.99 per month for 100+ channels.
+After that, you’ll pay $59.99 for 70+ channels at a minimum, up to $79.99 per month for 120+ channels.
 This service makes international soccer one of its key focuses, so if you’re a US soccer fan who can’t usually access international games, fuboTV is definitely the service for you.

 Free 7-day TrialSubscribe Now